Empowering Homeschool Families with Nature-Based Learning and Community

 Drop-off and pick-up will take place at the Parking Lot Pavilion unless weather requires a change-in that case, we’ll let you know ahead of time.

-A: As much as possible!
+As much as possible!
 Weather permitting, most lessons and activities will take place outdoors.
-We have several covered pavilions for rainy days and a large indoor space we’ll use when it’s too cold or unsafe to be outside.
+We have several covered pavilions for rainy days, our large gym, and a large indoor meeting space we’ll use when it’s too cold or unsafe to be outside.
 Kids should come prepared for all kinds of weather and expect to be outdoors often.
+For those keeping track for the 1000 Hours outside challenge…thats 6 hour to add!

 Weather-appropriate clothing such as rain gear (jacket and pants), snow gear, and cold-weather layers as needed.